Key Takeaways

 If cognitive or emotional symptoms make it difficult for you to participate in your case, family members may need to assist with communication and decision-making.
 In severe cases, a guardian may be appointed.
 Attorneys experienced with brain injury cases understand these challenges and accommodate them.

-Traumatic brain injury changes lives—sometimes permanently.
-If you or a family member has suffered TBI in a car accident, the stakes are too high for an attorney who doesn't understand these complex cases.
-The insurance company will have experts ready to minimize your injury; you need experts prepared to prove its full impact.
+Traumatic brain injury can change lives permanently.
+If you or a family member has suffered TBI in a car accident, the stakes are too high for a shallow case presentation.
+The insurance company may have experts ready to minimize your injury; you need medical proof and case work prepared to prove its real impact.

-At Addison Law, we've helped brain injury victims recover compensation that reflects the true cost of their injuries.
-We work with the specialists necessary to build comprehensive TBI cases—and we have the resources to take on insurers who refuse to pay fair value.
+At Addison Law, we help brain injury victims build claims that reflect the real cost of their injuries.
+We work with the specialists necessary to build comprehensive personal injury cases involving TBI, and we have the resources to take on insurers who refuse to evaluate the evidence fairly.
 Contact us for a free consultation.

 Suffered a Brain Injury in a Car Accident?

-We can help you document the injury, build your case, and pursue full compensation for lifetime costs.
+We can help you document the injury, build your case, and pursue compensation for documented lifetime costs.

 Get a Free Case Evaluation →This article is for general information only and is not legal advice.